fanhubgt/StreamEPS/README.md

 Author
 --------------------------
-Frank Appiah
+Frank Appiah, PhD

 Check [GitHub](http://help.github.com/forking/) for more info on forking.

 Users
 ----------------------
-If you are using this platform in any work of yours, please send me a mail snconnect@frankappiah-tech.com to tell me about it.
+If you are using this platform in any work of yours, please send me a mail appiahnsiahfrank@gmail.com to tell me about it.

 ==================================================================================
- (C) Copyright 2011
+ (C) Copyright 2020-2022